 4. You will be more grounded in your power: Author Gary Zukav describes authentic power as “something inside you that you cannot lose and no one can take from you”.
 When we are grounded in our authentic power, we don’t feel the need to prove anything to anyone.
 We know that a feeling of success is something that should come from within.
 Even are successful, based on society’s standards, you won’t allow it to go to your head and distort your view on yourself or on reality.
 Humility is the binding force that will keep you connected to your authentic power.

-5. You’ll have an abundance mindset: When we practice humility, we will operate from a higher vibration of abundance.
+5. You’ll have an abundance mindset: When we cultivate humility, we will operate from a higher vibration of abundance.
 In this state, we’ll find it much easier to be grateful for the things and people that we usually take for granted.
 When we feel whole and complete from within, we’re liberated to use our time and energy for making a difference in our families, our communities and the world at large.
 All the energy that would have been wasted on trying to “keep up with the Joneses” can be channeled into more constructive and satisfying pursuits.

 A compelling way to gain an instant sense of humility is by stepping into any vast expanses of natural beauty.
 Whether you spend time in a quaint forest, majestic mountain range, a placid lake or a mystifying desert, you’ll realize that you’re a tiny entity in this awe-inspiring planet.
 Tiny, yet so powerful!